Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 2.md

 [Latest general update: 06/05/2025 16:41.
 Last content addition: 06/05/2025 15:18](https://gist.github.com/Draggie306/1072270b844cda3e271d6f484aa9a976)

 > Looking to smash your exams with easy-to-access, free 1:1 advice from exam survivors?
-Chat with fellow students, developers, teachers and professionals in the [Baguette Brigade Discord server](https://discord.gg/GfetCXH) who can answer all your questions and give you tips and tricks!
+Chat with students, developers, teachers and exam survivors in the [Baguette Brigade Discord server](https://discord.gg/GfetCXH) who can answer all your questions and give you tips and tricks!
 > Plus, you can opt to receive automatic notifications whenever new content is added here!

 ## READ THIS FIRST: